c20d-us/TootRSS/README.md

 optional arguments:
-  -h, --help            show this help message and exit -a, --ask_key         ask user to input Fernet key -c, --cache           build the feed cache - do not toot -m, --make_table      create the feed cache table if it does not exist -q, --quiet           suppress all progress messages
+  -h, --help            show this help message and exit -a, --ask_key         ask user to input the Fernet key -c, --cache           build the feed cache - do not toot -m, --make_table      create the feed cache table if it does not exist -q, --quiet           suppress all progress messages